Click below to read about what's happening at CSS.

-It’s also important to understand how upgrading your JD Edwards EnterpriseOne may be quite different from the original implementation process.
+It’s also important to understand how your JD Edwards upgrade to EnterpriseOne may be quite different from the original implementation process.
 As well, when managed by experts, the upgrade process can often be much better.
 Professional help can improve your upgrade the following ways:

 When determining the value of your applications upgrade, first assess the enhancements and capabilities available, and determine how they provide improvements for the business and/or for IT.
 The more you know and understand what’s available, the more you can determine how it will boost value for your enterprise.
 This understanding will also help you calculate return on investment, something crucial when you need to get executive buy-in, because you’ll have a better sense of precisely how the upgrade will benefit your organization.